-As can be seen in Figure 2, the viral concentrations in the wastewater were increasing since the beginning of July in Wallonia, Brussels and Flanders.
-However, this increase was much more pronounced in Wallonia and Brussels than in Flanders.
-In Brussels, the peak of viral concentration was recorded at the end of August and the concentration is now decreasing.
-In Flanders, the viral concentration seems to be stable since the end of August while in Wallonia, the concentration is still increasing.
+As can be seen in Figure 2, the viral concentration in the wastewater was increasing since the beginning of July in Wallonia, Brussels and Flanders.
+However, this increase was much more pronounced in Wallonia and Brussels than in Flanders, if we compare it to the highest level of circulation in wastewater since the 3rd wave.
+In Brussels and Flanders, a peak of viral concentration was recorded at the end of August, while at the beginning of September for Wallonia.
+It should be noted that the viral concentrations in wastewaters of last week are not displayed in the figure as they are still to be validated.